 Before the arrival of Michael the Patriarch and his lovers, the Lasombra ran Byzantium under the guise of a pagan cult dedicated to the Greek goddess Aphrodite.
 While they claimed to be the city’s eldest clan, the Lasombra were known among the Cainites to have merely stepped in after the disappearance of the majority of the ruling Cappadocians.
 Only Alexia Theusa remained to trouble them, and that potent elder appeared to be far more interested in merely being left alone to continue her studies.

-Ectoris and his Lasombra brood riled the Roman colony for a brief period before the more powerful Methuselah Triumverate arrived.
+Ectoris and his Lasombra brood ruled the Roman colony for a brief period before the more powerful Methuselah Triumverate arrived.
 In an ill-managed ploy to maintain power, Ectoris lost everything to Michael, the Dracon and Antonius, who were uninterested in bargaining for control and short on patience for the intrigues of their lessers.
-When the Triumverate began excising those vampires not affialated with their three families, Magnus, Ectoris’ eldest childe, betrayed his own sire.
+When the Triumverate began excising those vampires not affiliated with their three nascent families, Magnus, Ectoris’ eldest childe, betrayed his own sire.
 In a show of allegiance and solidarity with the new ruling families, Magnus presented the staked body of Ectoris to the Triumverate and asked for recognition of a family of his own creation.
 As part of the deal, the Lasombra, as former cult leaders, would assist in the evangelisation of the pagans of the new Roman capital.
 The Michaelite followers accepted the Lasombra as their wards and awarded the Magnus family Scion status at the Second Council of AD 475.

 Under the new banner of Christianity, Magnus noticed that while the Dracon’s Obertus family controlled the reclusive monastic orders, they left the ecclesiastic powers of the eastern church unattended.
 Into this religious vacuum stepped the Lasombra, changing affiliations from the Cult of Aphrodite to the Church of Eastern Orthodoxy.
 It was at their behest that ties with the Church of Rome were weakened and eventually sundered, thereby securing their power base away from the Lasombra of Rome.